djalbat/occam-open-cli/README.md

     sudo xcode-select --install

-...yo update the Xcode CLT.
+...to update the Xcode CLT.

 ## Usage